 Weight reduction may promotes better outcomes through its direct effects on cardiac structure and function, and indirectly through its impact on other cardiovascular risk factors such as hypertension, diabetes and obesity hypoventilation(18, 19, 32).
 Studies have demonstrated that weight reduction promotes with decreases in LA volumes, LV wall thickness, and improvements in LV diastolic function(65-67).

-Most recently, the REVERSE-AF study reported that every one-unit decline in body mass index was associated with a 54% reduction in progression from paroxysmal to persistent AF and a 71% increase in regression from persistent to paroxysmal AF suggesting that the underlying substrate for AF can be reversed through a combination of weight loss and risk factor control(68).
+Most recently, the REVERSE-AF study reported that every 1 kg/m2 decline in body mass index was associated with a 54% reduction in progression from paroxysmal to persistent AF and a 71% increase in regression from persistent to paroxysmal AF suggesting that the underlying substrate for AF can be reversed through a combination of weight loss and risk factor control(68).
 In summary, weight loss in established AF ameliorates a number of risk factors that are fundamental to developing and sustaining the substrate for AF in obese individuals(64, 65, 67-69).
-However, further studies are needed to determine whether weight reduction strategies in patients with AF can lower long-term risk of adverse clinical outcomes, such as mortality, stroke, and hospitalization due to heart failure.(70)(71)(71)(68)
+However, further studies are needed to determine whether weight reduction strategies in patients with AF can lower long-term risk of adverse clinical outcomes, such as mortality, stroke, and hospitalization due to heart failure.

+5. Future directions

+GIven the role of EAT in determining local biology, it represents an emergent therapeutic target.
+Patients with diabetes treated with a glucagon-like peptide 1 agonist in tandem with metformin had almost 40% reduction in EAT volume(70).
+These data have not been correlated to hard clinical outcomes and further work in this cohort should help shape AF management in this patient cohort.

+Most promisingly, coronary perivascular adipose tissue imaging through routine CT angiograms have been used as a surrogate marker of coronary inflammation and vascular disease(71).
+The technique relies on using an algorithmically-derived fat attenuation index (FAI) from CT coronary angiograms to demonstrate the degree of lipid-accumulation in mature adipocytes surrounding coronary vessels.
+This FAI has been validated extensively and shown to be increased in patients with coronary artery disease (CAD) compared to healthy subjects(71).
+A similar technique for AF may help identify EAT that is particularly inflamed and most likely to be pathogenic.

+Evidence is accumulating for a comprehensive risk factor management approach that combines weight loss with other traditional risk factor approaches including diabetic and hypertensive control(68).
+The role of dietary intervention in AF control remains to be fully elucidated and the evidence base for weight management in determining hard cardiovascular outcomes requires further prospective evaluation.

-Conclusion
+6. Conclusion

 The rising global tide of obesity is paralleled by the rise in cases of atrial fibrillation.
 A mounting body of evidence indicates that AF and obesity are inextricably linked, driven by complex pathophysiological mechanisms.
 Given the mortality, morbidity and financial costs associated with both AF and obesity, this AF-obesity epidemic has clear implications for both health care and healthcare systems.
 Traditionally, the management of AF is built on three pillars: anticoagulation, rhythm control, and rate control.
 Emerging data indicate that risk factor control, in particular through weight loss may represent a major new approach to altering the AF substrate in obese individuals.
 In order to establish this fourth pillar in the management of AF further long term randomised clinical studies are required with particular emphasis on hard outcomes.